rafidka/homedir/README.md

-# emacs
+# homedir

-My personal Emacs configuration
+My personal home directory for Linux and macOS.